-Commercial, industrial, agricultural, non-profit and multifamily (with 5 or more units) properties are eligible to participate in the Colorado C-PACE program.
+Commercial, industrial, agricultural, non-profit and multifamily (with five or more units) properties are eligible to participate in the Colorado C-PACE program.
 Colorado C-PACE financing is only available for buildings that are located in a county that has opted to participate in the program.

 In order to become eligible, C.R.S.
 32-20-105(c) requires the Board of County Commissioners to adopt a resolution authorizing Colorado’s New Energy Improvement District (NEID) to conduct the Colorado C-PACE program within that county.
 In addition, the resolution must authorize the county to enter into the NEID-County Participation Agreement with the District.
 Once the county and the District sign that agreement, that county will be part of the Colorado C-PACE program, and projects located within that county may be funded using Colorado C-PACE financing.

 Visit the Participating Counties page of this website for a current list of Counties participating in the Colorado C-PACE program.
 C-PACE may only accept Pre-Qualification Submission Forms from property owners located in counties that have joined the program by passing a simple “opt-in” resolution.
 Feel free to email us at firstname.lastname@example.org if you have questions about getting a non-participating county to join Colorado C-PACE.

 Funding for Colorado C-PACE financing will be provided by private capital providers, which may be banks, specialty financiers, institutional investors, insurance companies or other capital providers.
 No state funds are anticipated to be made available for funding Colorado C-PACE projects.

 Colorado C-PACE has been designed with an open source funding model that allows for any qualified capital provider to participate in funding eligible C-PACE projects.